|

 February 24-27, 2011 Annual Winter Trip: (56 Photos)

-56. We waited for weeks in eager anticipation for the Annual Winter Trip to Sooley's cabin, and just like Christmas it arrived & was over in a flash.
-Thursday afternoon, Maffer, Sooley and I hit the highway Whitbourne bound to the Sooley cabin, arriving around 4:30pm.
+56. We waited weeks in eager anticipation for the Annual Winter Trip to the Sooley Family cabin, and just like Christmas it arrived & was over in a flash.
+With fantastic snow conditions and lots of ice on the pond we very excited especially after a few winters of lack lustre conditions.
+Thursday afternoon, Maffer, Sooley and I hit the highway Whitbourne bound to the cabin arriving around 4:30pm.

-55. While Sooley and Maffer fired up the tractor-snow blower to clear the driveway, I started shovelling out the doors and decks of the cabin.
-There was quite a bit of snow on the ground since our last visit 2 weeks ago it took us nearly 2 hours to clear everything out, get the trucks moved off the highway, and gear unloaded.
+55. While Sooley and Maffer fired up the tractor Snowblower to clear the driveway, I started shovelling out the doors and decks around the cabin.
+There was quite a bit of snow on the ground since our pre-trip visit two weeks ago.
+It took us nearly two hours to clear everything out, get the trucks off the highway, and gear unloaded.

-54. After a quick sausage & hotdog BBQ supper, we suited up for a quick night time skidoo run.
+54. After a quick Barbeque of sausages & hotdog we suited up for a quick night time rip on the snowmobiles.

-53. First on our to do list was to check the condition of the ice all over the pond.
-We were content to find a consistent 10-12" of ice on the pond, and that the slush from 2 weeks ago had frozen.
-We spent the evening trying out all our regular jumps on the side of the pond, eventually hitting the pole line to an area known as Highwaters, the headwaters for the Rocky River.
+53. Sooley rode his 2009 Renegade 800r, Maffer his 2006 REV 500ss and of course I piloted Project Renegade.
+First on our to do list was to check the thickness of the ice all over the pond.
+We were content as we found a consistent 10-12" of ice all over the pond, and slush from two weeks ago had frozen.
+We spent the evening hitting all our favourite jumps along the edges of the pond, eventually heading up the pole line to an area known as Highwaters, the headwaters for the Rocky River.

 51. The next morning Jason and Andy (two buddies that work with Sooley) arrived as we were having breakfast at Monty's Place in Whitbourne.
 We got back to the cabin shortly thereafter and suited up for a day riding.
 The majority of our crew are not long distance riders, we love to play, explore, jump, skim water, climb hills all with no particular destination in mind.

-50. Skies were clear, temperatures cold and snow settled which made for fantastic riding conditions.
+50. Skies were clear, temperatures cold and snow settled, fantastic riding conditions continued.

-49. We started out on Sooley's pond tearing up every jump that was too sketchy to hit in the dark last night, eventually heading again to Highwaters.
+49. We started out today's adventure on Sooley's pond tearing up every jump, especially the ones that were too sketchy to hit in the dark last night.
+We progressed up Sooley's pond then to the pole line and back to the massive expanse of Highwaters.

-47. On the first hill, Maffer made an awesome climb carving left-right-left all the way to the top that we have no pics or video of.
-Sooley tried this hill using the same line I got stuck on the night before, and also got stuck.
+48. On the first hill Maffer made an awesome climb carving left-right-left all the way to the top (that we have no pics or video of).
+Sooley tried the same hill taking a line I got stuck in the night before, and buried his sled even worse.
+Jason met a similar fate on the Sooley Family Arctic Cat.

 46.